Parameterized Spanning Tree Congestion: Introduction

 Finding a spanning tree $T$ of a connected graph such that $T$ adheres to some constraint, i.e., $T \in \mathcal{T}$ for some family of trees $\mathcal{T}$, is an interesting combinatorial question in its own right, that oftentimes finds applications to other algorithmic problems.
-Examples of studied properties include trees of maximum number of branch or leaf vertices~\cite{siamdm/BonsmaZ11,siamdm/DeBiasioL19,mst/FellowsLMMRS09,icalp/GarganoHSV02,mfcs/GarganoR23,siamdm/KleitmanW91,algorithmica/Lampis12}, of minimum maximum degree~\cite{jacm/SinghL15}, and others~\cite{siamcomp/Agarwal92,arxiv/BercziKKYY24,icalp/HalldorssonKMT18,soda/NageleZ19}.
-One such important variant of {\STC} is the \textsc{Tree Spanner} problem~\cite{siamdm/CaiC95}, where one asks for a spanning tree of minimum stretch.
-The latter has been extensively studied~\cite{siamcomp/AbrahamN19,swat/BorradaileCEMN20,jcss/DraganFG11,siamcomp/ElkinEST08,siamcomp/EmekP08,dam/FeketeK01,ipl/FominGL11}, and the two problems are known to be tightly connected, especially on planar graphs~\cite{walcom/LuuC23,birthday/Otachi20}.
+Examples of studied properties include trees of maximum number of branch or leaf vertices~\citep{siamdm/BonsmaZ11,siamdm/DeBiasioL19,mst/FellowsLMMRS09,icalp/GarganoHSV02,mfcs/GarganoR23,siamdm/KleitmanW91,algorithmica/Lampis12}, of minimum maximum degree~\citep{arxiv/BojikianFGHS25,jacm/SinghL15}, and others~\citep{siamcomp/Agarwal92,dam/BercziKKYY25,jcss/BergougnouxBFGRS25,algorithmica/HalldorssonKMT21,NageleZ19}.
+One such important variant of {\STC} is the \textsc{Tree Spanner} problem~\citep{siamdm/CaiC95}, where one asks for a spanning tree of minimum stretch.
+The latter has been extensively studied~\citep{siamcomp/AbrahamN19,swat/BorradaileCEMN20,jcss/DraganFG11,siamcomp/ElkinEST08,siamcomp/EmekP08,dam/FeketeK01,ipl/FominGL11}, and the two problems are known to be tightly connected, especially on planar graphs~\citep{algorithmica/LuuC24,birthday/Otachi20}.

+Lastly, a closely-related structural graph parameter is the so-called \emph{edge-cut width}~\citep{wg/BrandCGHK22} or \emph{local feedback edge number}~\citep{nips/GanianK21}.
+This is, roughly speaking, the vertex variant of spanning tree congestion, where one asks to minimize the maximum congestion over the \emph{vertices} of the spanning tree, where the congestion of a vertex is defined as the number of detours containing it. \footnote{Analogously, this has been referred to as the \emph{vertex remember number} of $G$ relative to $T$ in the literature~\citep[Section~11]{tcs/Bodlaender98}.} Those parameters have been recently used in the setting of parameterized complexity to show various tractability and incompressibility results~\citep{wg/BrandCGHK22,nips/GanianK21}, and we believe that our work might provide insights into the parameterized (in)tractability of their computation.

-\subparagraph*{Organization.} In \cref{sec:preliminaries} we discuss the general preliminaries.
-Subsequently, in \cref{sec:hardness} we present the various hardness results, followed by the explicit FPT algorithm when parameterized by $\tw + k$, as well as the two results that make use of this in \cref{sec:treewidth}.
+\paragraph*{Organization.} In \cref{sec:preliminaries} we discuss the general preliminaries.
+Subsequently, in \cref{sec:hardness} we present the various hardness results, followed by \cref{sec:treewidth} where we present the explicit FPT algorithm when parameterized by $\tw + k$, as well as the two results that make use of this.
 Moving on, in \cref{sec:fpt_algorithms} we present various fixed-parameter tractability results.
 Lastly, in \cref{sec:conclusion} we present the conclusion as well as some directions for future research.
-Proofs of statements marked with {\appsymbNote} are deferred to the appendix.